drowolath/supervision/docs/index.rst

 supervision
 ===========

-Have you ever considered pluging in one project all of your personal tracking data?
+Have you ever considered pluging in one project all of your personal cameras data?
-May it be cameras at home or the backhauling of GPS data, having them managed by one tiny app?

-That's what supervision is about: having a shedulers manager to collect all your private data.
+That's what supervision is about: having a shedulers manager to collect all your private data from your IP cameras.
 Focus is put on the simplicity of use and pure REST API.

 Requirements